Sign In Register

 Is Morgantown a Good Place to Live?

-Based on current data, Morgantown receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include affordable housing.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, high obesity rates.
-Morgantown has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Morgantown receives an overall livability score of 1.5 out of 5.0, earning a grade of D. Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include above-average unemployment, an elevated poverty rate, a high uninsured rate.
+Morgantown faces significant challenges across several quality-of-life categories.

 Economy & Jobs